SkafteNicki/dtu_mlops/s4_debugging_and_logging/boilerplate.md

         as an alternative the accelerator can just be set to `#!python accelerator="auto"` to automatically detect the best available device.

-10. (Optional) As default Pytorch uses `float32` for representing floating point numbers.
+10. (Optional) As default PyTorch uses `float32` for representing floating point numbers.
 However, research have shown that neural network training is very robust towards a decrease in precision.
 The great benefit going from `float32` to `float16` is that we get approximately half the [memory consumption](https://www.khronos.org/opengl/wiki/Small_Float_Formats).
-Try out half-precision training in Pytorch lightning.
+Try out half-precision training in PyTorch lightning.
 You can enable this by setting the [precision](https://lightning.ai/docs/pytorch/latest/common/trainer.html#precision) flag in the `Trainer`.

     ??? success "Solution"